-Final Rate of Earnings (FRE): The FRE is determined by projecting the current salary to retirement

-3% and one-half of CPI.

-Refunds for Terminated Vested
+Final Rate of Earnings (FRE): The FRE is determined by projecting the current salary to retirement and averaging the salary over the appropriate number of years.
+The current FRE is used if this produces a higher value.
+For Tier 2 members, FRE is capped at \$127,283 and increases by the lesser of 3% and one-half of CPI.
+Refunds for Terminated Vested Members: Morehore are accurred to cleat annuities Members are assumed to elect annuities.

-Members:

-Members are assumed to elect annuities.

 Other: Disability decrements operate during retirement eligibility.
 Post-Retirement Increases: For Tier 2, pensions increase by the lesser of 3% or one-half of the increase in the Consumer Price Index (urban) for the preceding September.
 If the CPI is zero, pension benefits are not increased.
-In the December 31, 2023 valuation annual pension increases were assumed to grow at an annual rate of 1.13%.
+In the December 31, 2024 valuation annual pension increases were assumed to grow at an annual rate of 1.13%.
 Tier 1 increases are not related to CPI.
 Wage Cap Growth: Under Tier 2, a member's wages are capped.
 The wage cap increases each year by the lesser of 3% or one-half of the increase in the Consumer Price Index (urban) for the preceding September.
 If the CPI is zero, the wage cap is not increased.
-A wage cap of \$125,774 was used for Tier 2 members in the December 31, 2023 valuation.
-In the December 31, 2023 valuation, the wage cap was assumed to grow at an annual rate of 1.13%.

-Financing of Unfunded Actuarial Accrued Liabilities (Money in the Pipes):

-The Unfunded Accrued Liability (UAL) as of December 31, 2023 is projected to the beginning of the calendar year for which employer contributions are being calculated.
-This allows the 2023 valuation to account for expected future contributions that are based on past valuations.

-Sick Leave Load: Normal cost and active liabilities for all decrements were increased by

-1.40% to account for the inclusion of unused sick leave.
+A wage cap of \$127,283 was used for Tier 2 members in the December 31, 2024 valuation.
+In the December 31, 2024 valuation, the wage cap was assumed to grow at an annual rate of 1.13%.
+Financing of Unfunded Actuarial Accrued Liabilities (Money in the Pipes): The Unfunded Accrued Liability (UAL) as of December 31, 2024 is projected to the beginning of the calendar year for which employer contributions are being calculated.
+This allows the 2024 valuation to account for expected future contributions that are based on past valuations.
+Sick Leave Load: Normal cost and active liabilities for all decrements were increased by 1.40% to account for the inclusion of unused sick leave.